 User-Generated Content (UGC) can help gain more new customers because the authentic content posted by your existing customers will help you authentically showcase your products.
 You can use UGC both as a marketing vehicle and as a sounding board for you to listen to customer feedback.
 Customers feel important when you share their content or engage with it, leading to a win-win situation for both your brand and consumers.
 Not to mention, UGC has shown to have a higher conversion rate and reduce content costs overall.

 Today’s consumers trust word-of-mouth more than any other marketing strategy giving UGC a steep advantage.
-User-generated content is authentic and offers customers a true narrative of the experience of purchasing and using your brand's product.
+User-generated content is authentic and offers customers a true narrative of the experience of purchasing and using your brand's product across several customer lifecycle stages.
 As a result, customer acquisition costs are lower with UGC, and customer lifetime value is likely to increase as customers gain better brand affinity.
 When more customers share about your product, the process repeats itself and your brand's social proof continues to grow.

 UGC marketing strategies may start to get expensive when you involve influencer marketing services and other strategies.
 This is one of the many reasons why brands see success with nanoinfluencers and micro-influencers.
 Additionally, without the right software in place, managing and permissioning UGC can be difficult.
 Luckily, there are excellent UGC platforms available to brands.